-The fourth in a series of field experiences providing supervised direct patient care in out-of-hospital advanced life support units.
-One credit course, may be repeated as necessary.
-Lab: 3 hours per week.
-Total 48 hours.
+The fourth in a series of field experiences providing supervised direct patient care in out-of-hos-

 EMS 247 - PARAMEDICAL CLINICAL EXPERIENCE II (1 CR.)

 Continues the student experience with live patient assessment and management in the clinical setting.
 It is the second step in a continuum of learning involving live patients that leads to entry-level competence at the paramedic level.
 Internship 6 hours per week.